a blog about research communication & higher education & open culture & technology & making & librarianship & stuff

 Build documents from code and data with Saga

-!!! tldr “TL;DR” I’ve made Saga, a thing for compiling documents by combining code and data with templates.
-What is it?
 Saga is a very simple command-line tool that reads in one or more data files, runs one or more scripts, then passes the results into a template to produce a final output document.
 It enables you to maintain a clean separation between data, logic and presentation and produce data-based documents that can easily be updated.
+That allows the flow of data through the document to be easily understood, a cornerstone of reproducible analysis.

 Read more...